mp-se/kegmon2/docs/_sources/index.rst.txt

 To detect level changes, KegMon employs a dual-filter approach: a fast filter triggers the system into a "pouring" state upon initial weight changes, while slower filters validate the event by measuring the weight drop per second (slope).
 This helps distinguish genuine pours from minor fluctuations.

-The system can handle multiple consecutive pours by stabilizing readings and splitting volume based on configured glass sizes, provided the weight exceeds a single glass threshold.
-It's designed for up to 4 kegs but automatically detects the number of connected HX711 boards and can adapt to fewer.
-Future expansions may support up to 8 kegs.
+The system can handle multiple consecutive pours by stabilizing readings and splitting larger pours using the configured glass size.
+It supports up to four kegs and disables a scale for the session when its HX711 is not found at startup.

 The v2.0.0 update is backward-compatible with scales from previous versions, requiring only a controller upgrade.
 The project includes: